bulkware/bwsrt/README.md

 ## Caution!
 If you are not 100% certain of what you are about to do or if you don't even know what this application does then please do yourself a favor and don't even download it.
-You can ruin all your files with simply running it.
+You can ruin all your files by simply running it.
 This application does not create any backup files before running.
 You have been warned.